*Trigger Warning – This story contains mentions of self-harm, mental health distress and suicide.

 As it turned out, our GP, the team at CAHMS, and even her psychiatrist hadn’t heard of Autistic Burnout.

-I began to feel more confident, and more capable.
-I trusted myself more and more.
 Over the course of a year, she recovered.

 Now, nearly five years later, she’s living independently and attending university.